Search

 • 6 months (however, some of the Hib vaccines do not require a dose at 6 months)

-• 12–15 months (a booster dose)
+• 12–15 months (a booster shot, which is a dose to help “boost” protection)

-Kids ages 15 months through 5 years old who are getting the vaccine for the first time usually only need one dose.
+Kids ages 15 months through 5 years old who are getting the vaccine for the first time usually need only one dose.

 Children ages 12 months through 5 years old may need more doses if their immune systems are weak due to things like asplenia (when the spleen is missing or not working properly), HIV infection, chemotherapy, or radiation treatment.